ome/ome-contributing/OMEROfigure.rst

    - |C| that channel toggle buttons and channel sliders are not shown.

 #.
 Finally, export to PDF & TIFF

    - |C| that layout corresponds to web UI, rendering settings, LUTs, Invert etc look right.
    - |C| that each page of multi-page figure has correct panels, labels & scalebars.

 Preview Tab - Zoom, pan & rotation
 ============================================================

 #.
+All behaviours below need to be tested on Big (tiled) images and small images.

+#.
 Test behaviour of Zoom and Pan.
 Select a panel.